“If you come to Molloy, you graduate with a job in your field at a salary that’s significantly higher than average.”

 Interested in journalism or communications?
-Molloy College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Molloy University students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
-Molloy College has many options for athletes.
-See them all and learn more about life at Molloy College on the Student Life page.
+Molloy University has many options for athletes.
+See them all and learn more about life at Molloy University on the Student Life page.

 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|

-Let's take a closer look at all of these areas to get a clearer idea of what Molloy College offers and if it might be a good choice for you.
+Let's take a closer look at these factors to get a clearer sense of what Molloy University offers and if it might be a good choice for you.

-It is moderately difficult to get into Molloy College.
-Molloy College admitted 74% of all applicants in 2021.
-Out of 5,043 applications received in 2021, 3,739 students were offered admission.
+It is moderately difficult to get into Molloy University.
+Molloy University admitted 79% of all applicants in 2022.
+Out of 5,108 applications received in 2022, 4,052 students were offered admission.

-Out of all the first-year, full-time undergrads who start at Molloy College, around 88% are still enrolled their sophomore year.
-Around 73% of students who started at Molloy College earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Approximately 85% of first-year, full-time undergrads who start at Molloy Universityare still enrolled their sophomore year.
+Around 70% of students who started at Molloy University earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-In 2020, students graduated with an average of $35,347 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $32,682 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

-If Molloy College seems like a school you want to apply to, click the heart button to save it to your college list.
+If Molloy University seems like a school you want to apply to, click the heart button to save it to your college list.

-To learn more about Molloy College, choose from the options below:
+To learn more about Molloy University, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting admitted to some of the schools in the U.S.

-Molloy College is located in the suburban setting of Rockville Centre, New York, less than an hour from New York City.
+Molloy University is locatedin the town of Rockville Centre, New York, in New York City.

-If you want to see Molloy College for yourself, plan a visit.
+If you are interested in seeing Molloy University for yourself, plan a visit.
 The best way to reach campus is to take Southern State Parkway to Rockville Centre, or book a flight to the nearest airport, John F. Kennedy International.

-You can also take a virtual campus tour to get a sense of what Molloy College and Rockville Centre are like without leaving home.
+You can also take a virtual campus tour to get a sense of what Molloy University and Rockville Centre are like without leaving home.